Intel’s diversity efforts are somewhat paying off

 “Our aim is to engage business leaders and managers in diversity and inclusion efforts more directly so that we can collectively work toward meeting hiring, retention, and progression goals,” Brown wrote.

-Overall, Intel exceeded its 2016 hiring goals with 45.1% of its new hires coming from an underrepresented group.
-At the leadership level, female representation grew from 17.6% in 2015 to 18.4% by the end of last year.
-Underrepresented minority representation at the leadership level also increased from 6.3% in 2015 to 7.1% at the end of 2016, which each respective group seeing increases (representation of black employees went from 2.3% to 2.5%, Latinx employee representation grew from 3.8% to 4% and Native American representation increased from 0.3% to 0.5%).
+Overall, Intel exceeded its 2016 hiring goals, with 45.1 percent of its new hires coming from an underrepresented group.
+At the leadership level, female representation grew from 17.6 percent in 2015 to 18.4 percent by the end of last year.
+Underrepresented minority representation at the leadership level also increased, from 6.3 percent in 2015 to 7.1 percent at the end of 2016, with each respective group seeing increases (representation of black employees went from 2.3 percent to 2.5 percent, Latinx employee representation grew from 3.8 percent to 4 percent and Native American representation increased from 0.3 percent to 0.5 percent).

 Moving forward, Brown says Intel will address intersectionality, “starting with a focused and targeted strategy around improving the retention and progression of Intel’s women of color.”